Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 Please follow the instruction to generate the ssh key-pair following the instruction [here](https://docs.snowflake.com/en/user-guide/key-pair-auth.html#step-1-generate-the-private-key)

 Now let's log in to Snowflake and create a separate user that we are going to use for Streaming Snowpipe.
-Please remember to replace  **<<YOURPUBLICKEY>>** with the corresponding details:
+Please remember to replace  **\<YOURPUBLICKEY>** with the corresponding details.
+Please note, in this case you need to remove the begin/end comment lines from the key file (e.g. -----BEGIN PUBLIC KEY-----) but please keep the new-line characters.

 ```sql
 create user snowpipe_streaming_user password='',  default_role = accountadmin, rsa_public_key='<YOURPUBLICKEY>';

 grant role accountadmin  to user snowpipe_streaming_user;
 ```

 ### Local set up